First look: New city centre pub and guest house to open after £1m renovation

 The Fat Badger York will also be home to York’s secret gin garden, a large beer garden just inside the historic walls and impressive views of York Minster.

-The restaurant is led by new head chef David Cutcliffe, who will be creating seasonal menus using local produce, with the Harrogate Fat Badger's Badger Burger on the menu.
+The restaurant is led by new head chef David Cutcliffe, who will be creating seasonal menus using local produce, with the Harrogate Fat Badger's Badger Burger on the menu - a homemade steak burger, with Swiss cheese, smokey chipotle and skinny fries.

+A glace at the Harrogate venue's menu, as a taster of what to expect, shows a selection of small plates, or starters, including fennel crumbed monkfish scampi, with harissa mayo and gremolate (£8.95), as well as a selection of steaks, notably the chateaubriand (for two), with hand-cut chips & classic grill garnish at £59.

+Diners there can also choose from eight-hour ox cheek, with red wine jus, horseradish mash & roasted roots , or a lightly curried monkfish, in a mussel, leek and potato broth, or chickpea, squash and coconut curry.

 The venue is a blend of Yorkshire heritage, Roman history and British classic style.

-The decor includes materials of wood and leather to give an organic feel and is accented with Badger brand style artwork.
+The decor includes materials of wood and leather, with Badger brand style artwork.

-The Fat Badger York is the first of the Badger venues to have bedrooms, which offer views of the city wall views or garden and includes a range of styles, from four posters bedrooms to a loft suite.
+This is the first of the Badger venues to have bedrooms, which offer views of the city walls or garden and includes a range of styles, from four posters bedrooms to a loft suite.

 The pub front has also been spruced up ready to welcome guests with a new colour scheme complimenting the new Fat Badger branding.